mircopergreffi/ebike-simulator/README.md

 ![Acceleration Simulation](images/simulation.png "Acceleration Simulation")
 ![Power Consumption Simulation](images/consumption.png "Power Consumption Simulation")

-The  power consumption show does not account for drivetrain, motor, inverter and battery inefficiencies.
+The  power consumption shown does not account for drivetrain, motor, inverter and battery inefficiencies.
 It is only the energy required to win drag and rolling resistance for a given distance travelled (1 km).

 ## Top Speeds